thephez/dash-docs/_includes/devdoc/guide_p2p_network.md

 Masternode list, and Masternode payments).

 The `govsync` message initiates a sync of the governance system.
-Masternodes respond to the `govsync` message with several items:
+Masternodes ignore this request if they are not fully synced.
+Otherwise, they respond to the `govsync` message with several items:

 * First, the Masternode sends one `ssc` message (Sync Status Count) for `govobj` objects and one for `govobjvote` objects.
 These messages indicate how many